Serving Northern Virginia,

 Aislyn brings experience working in a variety of healthcare settings over the years with older adults and directly in a memory care community in Northern Virginia.
 Her experience includes planning structured in-home activities, guiding reminiscing discussions, regular client outings, and using art and music to connect with our clients.
 Aislyn is a co-facilitator for our memory cafe in Arlington and collaborates with outside partnering aging life care managers and home care agencies as part of a full care team approach to better serve our client's needs.

 Jennifer M. Denk, MSW, CDP

 Jen is a recent graduate of George Mason University where she received a Master’s Degree in Social Work and specialized in clinical practice for older adults.
 She is a Certified Dementia Practitioner, trained in BCAT®, and currently completing a gerontology certificate from George Mason University.
 Jen has worked with people experiencing all stages of dementia which included administering assessments, conducting support groups, and leading recreational activities.
-Actively involved in the community, she is a Dementia Champion and a member of Dementia Friends Fairfax.
+Actively involved in the community, she is a Dementia Champion and a member of Dementia Friendly Fairfax.

 Pamela Mills, MA, CTRS, ALM, CDP-CADDCT-CDCM